DanTheMan827/3DSafe/README.md

 * fatfs (modified to mount/read/write 3DS NAND partitions)
 * nand

-3DSafe also includes OTP verification routines from SafeA9LHInstaller by AuroraWright.
+3DSafe also includes an integrated version of SafeA9LHInstaller by AuroraWright.